eligoldweber/llvm_non_interference_proofs/README.md

 # llvm_model
 Dafny model of llvm semantics

-# NuBuild tool  -- Mac/Linux
-This guide will walk through building and verifying dafny files using the NuBuild tool on Mac or Linux Machines.
+This README will walk through building and verifying dafny files using scons.
+[See the NuBuild Directory for instructions on building and using the NuBuild tool]
-You will need to make sure that Dafny and z3 are already downloaded, and will install Bazel by following these  instructions.

 # Setup